lludo/SwiftSunburstDiagram/README.md

 ## Todo

-- [ ] Add option to select an arc
-- [ ] Add option to navigate by clicking an arc to see more detail
+- [ ] Implement option to focus by clicking an arc to see more detail
 - [ ] Implement option for max number of rings to display
-- [ ] Implement option to have collapsed rings (to show more layers with less data)
-- [ ] Implement option to configure the number of expanded / collapsed rings displayed
-- [ ] Implement option to configure the size of central / expended / collapsed rings
 - [ ] Implement option for min arc percentage (if less, show data in grouped in "other")
-- [ ] Add option to get currently selected ring
-- [ ] Add selection callbacks
 - [ ] Compute arc colors if not provided by nodes
 - [ ] Add option to show un-assigned if total of arcs is less than 100%
 - [ ] Add rounded corners option for arcs with margins?